Celebrant (Australia): Celebrant organisations

 Lionel Murphy himself founded the first celebrant organisation on 3 May 1974.
 He called all the celebrants he had appointed to that date to his office in Sydney.
 He explained to the celebrants who were present that the Labor Party was sure to lose the coming election.
 Celebrants would need an organisation so that they could speak with one voice, especially if their very existence was threatened by a conservative (Liberal) government.
 He appointed a well-known model, Jill-Ellen Fuller, as the inaugural president of the Australian Civil Marriage Celebrants Association (ACMCA).
-He placed his own personal secretary, Maureen Barron, as temporary secretary but soon officially appointed Dally Messenger III.
+He appointed Dally Messenger III as secretary.

 A separate organisation for funeral celebrants, the Association of Civil Funeral Celebrants, was formed on 3 May 1977.

 Apart from survival, the main activities of the ACMCA became to deal with the media, and to distribute and share (by mail) resources among the celebrants i.e. poems and quotations, for use in ceremonies.

 Murphy exempted every civil celebrant from Section 45 of the Australian federal Marriage Act 1961.
 This is a legal "warning" or monitum to the couple.
 Murphy believed the words to be sexist and inauthentic – i.e. wrong for not admitting the high rate of divorce.

 After several years the ACMCA broke up into state organisations.
 Other organisations such as the Australian Federation of Civil Celebrants formed (28 January 1994) which admitted marriage, funeral and naming celebrants.